Cherry Limeade

 Platinum Lemon Cherry Gelato — Leaf Doctor Cut

-Steve Johnson—the “Leaf Doctor”—is widely cited as the most awarded grower in the history of competitive cannabis, with over 105 Cannabis Cup titles.
+Marcel “Leaf Doctor” is widely cited as the most awarded grower in the history of competitive cannabis, with over 105 Cannabis Cup titles.
 His obsession started in 1991, at age 14, popping seeds found in an ashtray.
-By the time Michigan legalized medical in 2008, Johnson was first in line to become a registered caregiver.
+By the time Michigan legalized medical in 2008, Marcel was first in line to become a registered caregiver.
 His reputation was cemented in the 2012 Cannabis Cup circuit when he entered flowers from a 7-week harvest that hadn’t been flushed—and walked away with 1st Place for Gorilla Glue #4, 2nd Place for Ghost Train Haze, and 2nd Place for Aliendawg.
 Three entries.
 Three podiums.
 That’s the Leaf Doctor method—clinical precision, maximum Brix, no excuses.

 Leaf Doctor PLCG Expression